 I respect him and he respects me.
 I send him the Christmas present every year.
-I am talking with him not only about the repairs in the properties but also about health, housing prices, his life experience, his family, etc. When I am in Florida, I take him for lunch or just buying a beer to spend some time together.
+I am talking with him not only about the repairs in the properties but also about health, housing prices, his life experience, his family, etc. When I am in Florida, I take him for lunch or just buy a beer to spend some time together.

 You’ve got my point.
-All of it establishes good relationship.
-No doubts, the handyman also should be an honest, reliable (!) and decent person, otherwise, he will rip you off in a moment.
+All of it establishes a good relationship.
+No doubt, the handyman also should be an honest, reliable (!) and decent person, otherwise, he will rip you off in a moment.
 If you feel that there is a problem with trust or reliability, get rid of him immediately and look for another one.
 Do not wait or you will be sorry.

-I can almost guarantee that you will get into a trouble by ignoring the advice in this chapter.
+I can almost guarantee that you will get into trouble by ignoring the advice in this chapter.
 Learn by somebody’s mistake, man!

 13. Let’s Talk About Pros and Cons Being a Landlord

-You have been reading previous chapters of this article and maybe wondering if you really want to have all those problems and challenges associated with buying the property and renting it out.
+You have been reading previous chapters of this article and may be wondering if you really want to have all those problems and challenges associated with buying the property and renting it out.

-And I have to tell you that only few first-time landlords are fully prepared for everything that comes with renting a property.
+And I have to tell you that only a few first-time landlords are fully prepared for everything that comes with renting a property.

 Before you take on the challenge, ask yourself: